AnyChart/docs.anychart.com/Gantt_Chart/Gantt_Interactivity.md

 {sample}GANTT\_Interactivity\_04{sample}

 As you can see, tooltips of this gantt are the same in both datagrid and timeline parts.
-We have only changed the timeline part tooltip using simple {api}**.contentFormatter()**{api} method:
+We have only changed the timeline part tooltip using simple {api:anychart.core.ui.Tooltip#anchor}**.contentFormatter()**{api} method:

 ```
 	chart.getTimeline().tooltip().contentFormatter(function (e) {